eekaks/Learning_Diary_Frontend/README.md

 This React app serves as a frontend for a Learning Diary.
 To use it, clone the repo, run 'npm install' in the directory and then 'npm start'.
-As such, it will only have example data for you to manipulate, a build version of the frontend is attached to https://github.com/eekaks/Learning_Diary_Full_Stack for full stack functionality.
+As such, it will only have example data for you to manipulate and you cannot login or sign up, a build version of the frontend is attached to https://github.com/eekaks/Learning_Diary_Full_Stack for full stack functionality.

 # Getting Started with Create React App